 - 1. Indirect costs are those that have been incurred for common or joint objectives and cannot be readily identified with a particular final cost objective.
-Direct cost of minor amounts may be treated as indirect costs under the conditions described in subparagraph B.2.
+Direct cost of minor amounts may be treated as indirect costs under the conditions described in subparagraph B.2 of this appendix.
 After direct costs have been determined and assigned directly to awards or other work as appropriate, indirect costs are those remaining to be allocated to benefiting cost objectives.
 A cost may not be allocated to an award as an indirect cost if any other cost incurred for the same purpose, in like circumstances, has been assigned to an award as a direct cost. - 2.
 Because of the diverse characteristics and accounting practices of non-profit organizations, it is not possible to specify the types of cost which may be classified as indirect cost in all situations.
-However, typical examples of indirect cost for many non-profit organizations may include depreciation or use allowances on buildings and equipment, the costs of operating and maintaining facilities, and general administration and general expenses, such as the salaries and expenses of executive officers, personnel administration, and accounting.

-3. Indirect costs shall be classified within two broad categories: "Facilities" and "Administration."
-"Facilities" is defined as depreciation and use allowances on buildings, equipment and capital improvement, interest on debt associated with certain buildings, equipment and capital improvements, and operations and maintenance expenses.
-"Administration" is defined as general administration and general expenses such as the director's office, accounting, personnel, library expenses and all other types of expenditures not listed specifically under one of the subcategories of "Facilities" (including cross allocations from other pools, where applicable).
-See indirect cost rate reporting requirements in subparagraphs D.2.e and D.3.g.
+However, typical examples of indirect cost for many non-profit organizations may include depreciation or use allowances on buildings and equipment, the costs of operating and maintaining facilities, and general administration and general expenses, such as the salaries and expenses of executive officers, personnel administration, and accounting. - 3.
+Indirect costs shall be classified within two broad categories: "Facilities" and "Administration."
+"Facilities" is defined as depreciation and use allowances on buildings, equipment and capital improvement, interest on debt associated with certain buildings, equipment and capital improvements, and ministration" is defined as general administration and general expenses such as the director's office, accounting, personnel, library expenses and all other types of expenditures not listed specifically under one of the subcategories of "Facilities" (including cross allocations from other pools, where applicable).
+See indirect cost rate reporting requirements in subparagraphs D.2.e and D.3.g of this appendix.

-D. Allocation of Indirect Costs and Determination of Indirect Cost Rates
+D. Allocation of Indirect Costs and Determination of Indirect Cost Rates putation of an indirect cost rate may be accomplished through simplified allocation procedures, as described in subparagraph D.2 of this appendix.

-1. General.